Lock-The-Door/Billowing-Blizzards/Resources/Level Data/README.md

 #### Enemy section

 The enemy section is used for spawning enemies.
 It is an array of dictionaries.
-This dictionary should contain one or more spawning keys (`timestamp` or `trigger`), a `parallel` key to await for multiple triggers, and an enemy data key named `data`.
+This dictionary should contain one or more spawning keys (`timestamp` or `trigger`), a `async` key to await for multiple triggers, and an enemy data key named `data`.
 The following sections will describe each key.

 ```json